-2.1-5 LOW WATER CUT-OFF(S)
+2.1.4 LOW WATER CUT-OFF(S)

-Most boilers are supplied with at least one float operated primary low water cut-off (and pump control or water feeder combination) and electric probe type control, designed to sense the level of the water in the boiler.
+Most boilers are supplied with at least one float or electric probe type control, designed to sense the level of the water in the boiler.
 It operates to shut off the boiler if the water level drops below its sensing level.
-The low water cut-off controls must be operationally tested by manually lowering the boiler water level by opening the drain valve.
-The boiler should cycle off when the water level drops below the control point of the low-water cut-off.
+The low water cut-off controls must be operationally tested by manually lowering the boiler water level (by opening the drain valve).
+The boiler should cycle off when the water level drops below the control point of the low water cut-off.
 When the water level is restored, the boiler should cycle back on.
 Depress the manual reset button of devices which require manual reset in order to restore the boiler to operation.
-Carefully read the enclosed literature on the low water cut-off controls, particularly installing, operating and servicing.
+Carefully read the enclosed literature on the low water cutoff controls, particularly installing, operating and servicing.

-2.1-6 COMBINATION LOW WATER CUT-OFF & FEEDER
+2.1.5 COMBINATION LOW WATER CUT-OFF & FEEDER

 The low water cut-off/feeder supplied with some boilers serves as a low water cut-off (see above) and also causes make-up water to be added to the boiler, should the water level drop below its control point.
-This type of control must be operationally tested to assure that the make-up water is introduced as needed.
-Carefully read the enclosed literature on the low water cut-off controls, particularly installing, operating and servicing.
+This type of control must be operationally tested as described in Section 2.1.1 and also to assure that the make-up water is introduced as needed.
+Carefully read the enclosed literature on the Low Water Cut-off controls, particularly installing, operating and servicing.

-2.1-7 OTHER CONTROLS
+2.1.6 OTHER CONTROLS